 Jonathan and Connie took out hundreds of thousands of dollars in loans to raise chickens under contract for Koch Foods, one of the nation’s largest poultry processors.
 They caught Koch Foods employees on video repeatedly tampering with a scale to lighten the reported weight of their chickens, cheating them out of tens of thousands of dollars in pay for their hard work.
 When they spoke out about the company’s unfair practices, it retaliated against them by canceling their contract.
 Their family has been blackballed by the small number of chicken processors operating in their region that issue contracts, so their children will not be able to carry their family farm into a fourth generation.
 They could have sought recourse under the Farmer Fair Practices Rules, but the administration withdrew those protections.

 Jim is a cattle producer from Nebraska.
 He felt the sting of retaliation and predatory practices from a meatpacker when he stood up to them several times after being shorted on payment for his cattle.
 They don’t like it when livestock producers push back or question their ways; it’s their way or the highway.
 They blackballed Jim in his professional business as an agent for all-natural feed additives.
-Today, Jim wants to stay in the cattle business, but his experience has taught him that you have to be watchful when the government fails to do their job and allows corporate agribusinesses to wield unchecked power.
+Today, Jim wants to stay in the cattle business, but his experience has taught him that you have to be watchful when the government fails to do its job and allows corporate agribusinesses to wield unchecked power.

 Stand with America’s Family Farmers

 In November 2017, more than 80 U.S. farm organizations called on President Trump to reverse his administration’s decision to roll back protections from corporate agribusiness abuses.
 The administration failed to act.
 This is why Organization for Competitive Markets is seeking justice through the courts.